Pylons/pyramid/docs/narr/project.rst

 #.
 Line 4 defines an instance of MyModel as the root.

 #.
-Line 6 is a function that will be called by the :mod:`repoze.bfg`
+Line 6 is a "root factory" function that will be called by the
-   *Router* for each request when it wants to find the root of the model graph.
+  :mod:`repoze.bfg` *Router* for each request when it wants to find the root of the model graph.
 Conventionally this is called ``get_root``.

 In a "real" application, the root object would not be such a simple object.
 Instead, it would be an object that could access some